-Iaido, the Japanese art of drawing the sword, is considered
+Iaido, the Japanese art of drawing the sword, is considered an art of

 the aristocracy because, in feudal Japan, swords could only be carried